manuelgilm/az204cert/docs/implement_azure_app_service_web_apps.md

 * The app is resource-intensive.
 * You want to scale the app independently from the other apps in the existing plan.
 * The app needs resource in a different geographical region.

+**Automated deployment**

+Azure supports automated deployment directly from several sources.

+* **Azure DevOps Services**: You can push your code to Azure DevOps Services, build your code in the cloud, run the tests, generate a release from the code, and finally, push your code to an Azure Web APP.

+* **GitHub**: Azure supports automated deployment directly from GitHub.
+* **BitBucket**: Similar to GitHub

+**Manual Deployment**

+* **Git**:  App Service web apps feature a Git URL that you can add as a remote repository.
+Pushing to the remote repository deploys your app.

+* CLI: `webapp up` is a feature of the `az` command-line interface that packages your app and deploys it. `az webapp up` can create a new App Service web app.

+* **Zip deploy**: Use curl or a similar HTTP utility to send a ZIP of your application files to App Service.
+* **FTP/S**: FTP or FTPS is a traditional way of pushing your code to many hosting environments, including App Service.

+**Continuously deploy code**

+If your project designates branches for testing, QA, and staging, then each of those branches should be continuously deployed to a staging slot.
+This allows your stakeholders to easily assess and test the deployed branch.

+**Continuously deploy containers**

+* Build and tag the image: As part of the build pipeline, tag the image with the git commit ID, timestamp, or other identifiable information.
+It’s best not to use the default "latest" tag.
+Otherwise, it’s difficult to trace back what code is currently deployed, which makes debugging far more difficult.

+* Push the tagged image: Once the image is built and tagged, the pipeline pushes the image to our container registry.
+In the next step, the deployment slot will pull the tagged image from the container registry.

+* Update the deployment slot with the new image tag: When this property is updated, the site automatically restarts and pulls the new container image.